-We’ve spent a fair bit of time talking about how negligence on the part of a trucking company can completely ruin your life.
+We’ve spent a fair bit of time talking about how negligent trucking crashes can completely ruin your life.
 After all, transport trucks are no laughing matter.
 A single failed component, a single mistake by the driver; a single oversight by their company, and suddenly a tractor trailer turns into a 40-ton death machine.

-And trust me when I say that there are oversights.
+And trust me when I say that there are oversights when it comes to negligent trucking crashes.
 As I’ve said before, trucking companies of late are under tremendous pressure to overperform and deliver on smaller budgets than ever.
 Those pressures influence everything about how these businesses operate, from how they treat their employees to how they manage maintenance.

 Earlier this month in Australia, for example, a trucking company saw every fleet in its vehicle but one banned by police, who discovered dozens of defects in the trucks.
 And these weren’t subtle defects, either.
 They were glaring issues that even a half-hearted maintenance check should have caught.